 Soccer-UEFA sets up group to focus on coronavirus fixture impact

-UEFA has set up a working group with the European Leagues association to handle any fixture congestion which may be caused by coronavirus postponements.
+UEFA has set up a working group with the European Leagues association to handle any fixture fall-out caused by coronavirus related postponements.
+With Euro 2020 qualifying playoffs penciled in for later this month, as well as knock-out rounds in the Champions League and Europa League, UEFA admits it will be tough to reschedule games.

+"We met with the European Leagues yesterday to create a coordination group to face the situation and find the best possible solutions," said UEFA general secretary Theodore Theodoridis at UEFA's congress on Tuesday.
+"From our side, we are addressing the situation by making contact with the WHO (World Health Organisation) and different governments.
+We don't want to over-react but have a line of contact," he said.

+"The calendar is congested and it is difficult to find space, working together is where we will find solutions," he said.
+UEFA's flagship competition, Euro 2020, will be held from June in 12 cities across Europe but for the moment Theodoridis says the organization is focused on the March games.

 Switzerland, which has had at least two dozen confirmed cases, introduced a ban on Friday on events expected to draw 1,000 people or more until March 15 in an effort to combat the coronavirus.
 In response, the Swiss League called off all matches in the top two divisions and Saturday and Sunday and it has now extended the ban to the international break at the end of March.